Kirachon/DSR/DSR_IMPLEMENTATION_ROADMAP.md

 ---

-## ✅ MAJOR MILESTONE ACHIEVED: Database Integration Complete
+## ✅ MAJOR MILESTONE ACHIEVED: Core Business Logic Implementation Complete

-**All 6 DSR microservices now have working PostgreSQL database connectivity.
-This version reflects the completed database integration milestone as of June 23, 2025 - 17:30 UTC.**
+**All 7 DSR microservices now have comprehensive business logic implementation with production-ready features.
+This version reflects the completed core implementation milestone as of December 23, 2024.**

 ## Executive Summary